verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 ## Customize the AlertmanagerConfig namespace

-If you would prefer to create the AlertmanagerConfig in a different namespace, you can configure Alertmanager to discover AlertmanagerConfig resouces in other namespaces using labels.
+If you would prefer to create the AlertmanagerConfig in a different namespace, you can configure Alertmanager to discover AlertmanagerConfig resources in other namespaces using labels.
 {{< clipboard >}}
 <div class="highlight">